Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 #### Selection of methods to be mutated

 Mutant generation strategies are ways of choosing which methods will be mutated.
+Each strategy is implemented as a subclass of TODO.
 They are tagged *Mutant generation strategies* in MuTalk and are used as follows:
 ```smalltalk
 analysis mutantGenerationStrategy: myMutantGenerationStrategy
 ```
 ##### `MTAllMutantGenerationStrategy`
 The default strategy is to mutate all methods of the provided classes.
 ##### `MTSelectingFromCoverageMutantGenerationStrategy`
 Another strategy is to mutate only those methods that are covered by tests, again to save execution time.